Trion Worlds: Defiance

 In 2010, Trion and Syfy announced a deal in which a video game and related television series would be produced.
 In 2011, the game was revealed to be Defiance, an MMO open world shooter, and released for Microsoft Windows, Steam, PlayStation 3 and Xbox 360 on April 2, 2013.
 The official press release states that the game "interconnects with a global television program by Syfy, cable’s premier imagination-based entertainment channel.
 The first live gameplay demo of Trion and Syfy’s visionary concept debuted at the annual industry event (E3), and was announced as the "first interconnect video game and television series."

 End of Nations

-End of Nations, originally a free-to-play MMORTS video game developed by Petroglyph Games, is now being developed in house at Trion Worlds and is now a MOBA RTS hybrid.
-End of Nations is currently planned for a simultaneous North American and European release.
-It was in the alpha phase of development when it was put on hold in November 2013.
+End of Nations, originally a free-to-play MMORTS video game developed by Petroglyph Games.
+Later development switched to in house at Trion Worlds and changed genre to a MOBA RTS hybrid.
+End of Nations was planned for a simultaneous North American and European release.
+It was in the alpha phase of development when it was put on indefinite hold in November 2013.